chidimo/python-git/README.md

 ## Usage

-Upon successful installation do
+Upon successful installation, the below command should return a blank screen

    import pygit

-A successful import returns a blank screen.
+## Usage

-To use `pygit`, you have to tell it where your `git` repositories are.
+To use `pygit`, you have to tell it exactly two things, depending on your system setup.

+1. The location of your `git` repositories.
 You may do this by passing it a list of strings on the command line.
 Each string represents a full path name to single directory.
+You may also just provide a single directory which holds multiple git repositories and `pygit` will grab all the repositories for your.

+1. The location of a `git` executable.
+This only applies if `git` is not accessible from your system `cmd`.
+That is, `git` is
+2. not in your system path.
+More on this below.

 If you have a master directory that holds multiple `git` repositories, `pygit` can also take the full path name of this master directory and then index the git repositories it finds there.
 It won't index those directories that are not git repos.

 It is also possible to tell `pygit` not to index certain directories by specifying the starting string of the directory name.
 This is referred to s a `rule`.
 Directories matching such rules will not be touched.

 To initialize `pygit`, run